Hiking in the Rain - Pros, Cons, and Dangers

 The ambiance when raining

-Hiking in the rain can be very relaxing - a lovely and pleasant experience that can reduce your stress levels.
+Walking in the rain can be very relaxing - a lovely and pleasant experience that can reduce your stress levels.
 The sound of rain is soothing and relaxing, while the typical smell is pleasant and fresh.
 Actually, plenty of people claim that they can smell rain, however, they probably don’t know that rain itself has no scent.
 Have you ever heard of “petrichor”?
 Yes, that’s how the smell that permeates the air during rain is called.
-It doesn’t come from the rain but from the moistening of the ground.
+However, it doesn’t come from the rain itself but from the wet soil.

 Photo by Nicole De Khors

 It’s by no means certain that you’ll get wet when hiking in bad weather.
 It’s just a matter of time.
 Of course, there’s a big difference between a light drizzle and torrential downpour.
 The former is pleasant while the latter causes temporary discomfort followed by beautiful weather.